 The given US dollar amount reflects the approximate current foreign exchange rate, and is subject to change.
 This fee covers part of the expenses for final language and technical revision, page setup, and online publishing.

-Submission fees must be paid at the time of submission; payment of the publication fee should be made by the authors upon request.
-If paying both fees at once (US$ 1350.00), payment must be made at the time of submission.
+Payment of the publication fee should be made by the authors upon request.
+If paying both fees at once (US$ 1500.00), payment must be made at the time of submission.
 After payment is received by our office, the manuscript will be further processed for publication, subject to final approval by our Editorial Board.

 If plagiarism is detected, the publication fee will not be returned.